hrossman/pymsm/paper.md

 ## Estimation

 ### Cox transition-specific hazard models
-The estimation procedure for the hazard functions that defines the multi-state model can be chosen by the user.
+The estimation procedure for the hazard functions that define the multi-state model can be chosen by the user.
 For example, if Cox models are adopted, where each transition $j \rightarrow j'$ consists of transition-specific unspecified baseline hazard function $\lambda_{0j,j'}(\cdot)$ and a transition-specific vector of regression coefficients $\beta_{j,j'}$, i.e.,
 $$
 \lambda_{j,j'}(t|Z) = \lambda_{0j,j'}(t) \exp(Z^T \beta_{j,j'}) \, ,